docsmatter/docsmatter.org-obsolete/content/post/github-collaborating-on-a-project.md

         upstream        https://github.com/[REPOSITORY-OWNER-USERNAME]/[ORIGINAL-REPOSITORY-NAME] (fetch)
         upstream        https://github.com/[REPOSITORY-OWNER-USERNAME]/[ORIGINAL-REPOSITORY-NAME] (push)

+The name of the original repository must be specified in both **upstream** fields.

 ## Collaborating on the original repository

-After you've performed the configuration steps above, you can start collaborating on the original repository.
+Once you've performed the configuration steps above, you can start collaborating on the original repository.
 As a rule, your workflow will look like the following:

 1. Checking the upstream branch for updates: